Body Clock - the best time of day to eat, think, work, exercise, sleep

 Sunlight, both on your skin and through your eyes, wakes your body and its clocks.
 Plenty of sunlight in the morning will help you to wake early.
 If you are waking too early in the morning, then avoid bright light in the morning and instead try to get your sunlight in the middle of the day.

 Sufficient sunlight during the day will help you sleep better at night, gives you better brain function, decreases your risk of Alzheimer's disease, and has many other benefits.
-Sunlight is discussed in more detail in my eBook.

 Men often tend to wake with an erection, and their testosterone level is highest at this time of day.
 This is the time when they may feel the most sexual and have the strongest desire.
 Male testosterone levels fall as the day progresses.